Toxoplasmosis and Other Diseases

 Major Depression and Suicide Attempts

 Sutherland et al8 carried out a meta-analysis of 9 studies with 1,462 subjects that examined antibodies to T. gondii in individuals with major depression.
 They reported a non-significant association (OR 1.21; CI 0.86-1.70) with high heterogeneity.
 The heterogeneity was largely due to a Chinese study that had an OR of 2.41; Sutherland et al speculated that the Chinese study was different because it included subjects with depression with psychotic features.
 Sutherland’s negative findings regarding toxoplasmosis and major depression are supported by two population-based studies involving 48411 and 1846 subjects12; both failed to find any association between toxo seropositivity and depressive symptoms.
-Since the 2012 publication of the Sutherland et al meta-analysis, three additional studies involving 7013; 32514 and 41415 subjects all reported significant associations between toxo seropositivity and symptoms of depression but another study16 did not.
+Since the 2012 publication of the Sutherland et al meta-analysis, four additional studies involving 7013; 32514; 41415; and 30663 subjects all reported significant associations between toxo seropositivity and symptoms of depression but two other studies16,64 did not.

 Eight studies have assessed serological status to T. gondii in individuals who have attempted or completed suicide.
 Yagmur et al (n=400), Zhang et al (n = 84), and Okusaga et al (n = 950) all reported significantly higher toxo seropositivity rates in suicide attempters compared to controls, although in the latter study that was only true for younger individuals.17-19 Dickerson et al (n= 162) reported an elevated rate for those with toxo IgM but not IgG antibodies.20 Three other studies (n=320, 283, and 108) reported that the rate of seropositivity between suicide attempters and controls did not differ but rather that those who had attempted suicide had significantly higher T. gondii IgG titres.21-23 In Denmark individuals who had had congenital toxoplasmosis, as assessed by having antibodies at birth, were significantly more likely to attempt and complete suicide as adults.24 And in Poland a postmortem study found higher rates of toxo seropositivity among individuals ages 38 to 58 who died by suicide compared to those who died from various medical conditions.25 Finally, two studies have reported a correlation between national rates of suicide and rates of toxo seropositivity.26